 The sleek and shiny wall is inscribed with over 58,000 names of men and women who gave their lives during the Vietnam Conflict.
 This simple but magnificent monument is by far the most emotional and stirring place I have ever experienced during my 30 years of traveling around the world.

 Easily reached by the Metrorail, the Capitol Hill area hosts the U.S. Capitol and Library of Congress.
 The largest library in the world houses more than 164 million items flowing through three buildings.
-The Thomas Jefferson Building’s dazzling architecture host many exhibits, books and maps, including the famous 1507 Martin Waldseemuller’s map of the world which was the first to feature the word “America.”
+The Thomas Jefferson Building hosts many exhibits, books and maps, including the famous 1507 Martin Waldseemuller’s map of the world, which was the first to feature the word “America.”

-Of course, I couldn’t leave D.C. without walking down Pennsylvania Avenue and peeking through the lofty black iron fence at the White House to get a glimpse of someone famous.
+Of course, I couldn’t leave D.C. without walking down Pennsylvania Avenue and peeking through the lofty black iron fence at the White House.
 The White House was closed for tours the day I was there, but it didn’t stop a few protesters gathering along the fence waving signs and shouting slogans